basemkasem/CodeReviews.Console.Phonebook/README.md

 - **Manage Contacts**: Create, view, update, and delete Contacts
 - **Manage Categories**: Add, edit, and remove Categories of the contacts
-- **Relationship between Contacts and Categories**: Add a contact to one or more categories
+- **Relationship between Contacts and Categories**: Add a contact to one or more categories, and filter contacts by a certain category

 ## 🛠️ Technologies Used